 Models in the series

-710 feature rich office phone.
+710 feature rich VoIP phone.
 Part of the Snom 7xx series.
 Alternative models include the 720 and 760 handsets with additional features depending on model

-Stylish design handset ideal for modern office environments
+Stylish design handset ideal for modern business environments

 HD voice audio quality